snapscoregroup/kafka-lib-java/README.md

-# kafka-lib
+# kafka-lib-java

-This library encapsulates publishing and consuming messages from Kafka through `reactor-kafka`.
+This library encapsulates publishing and consuming messages from Kafka through `reactor-kafka` in Java.

 **Consumer usage:**
 ```java